⚒️Escrow Design

 Observer (coming in next version): Addreses that want to be observe a escrow.
 They play no role, but are indexed as an observer, which facilitates tracking of escrows by role.

-Roles in Trustless Work
+Roles in Trustless Workchevron-right

 Escrow structure